How To Get Old Content Ranking Better

 - Six Tips For A Small Business To Avoid HIPAA Security Breach Headaches

 That is a good little way to bring attention to old posts and send readers on a journey down the rabbit hole of your blog.
-Having a strip of suggested posts on the bottom of each page is a good way to do that.
-However in-content links have been found to work better for click-through.
+A strip of suggested bars on the bottom of each page is a good way to do that.
+However, in-content links have been found to work better for click-through.

 3. Buff Up Your Content For Better Content Value

-I had a piece of content that did insanely well and kept getting regular traffic more than two years after it was originally published.
-It was one of my better pieces of evergreen if I do say so myself.
+I had a piece of content that did extremely well and kept getting regular traffic more than two years after it was published.
+It was one of my better Evergreen, pieces if I say so myself.
 But then all traffic started declining gradually.
 This is a good sign that your content needs an update.
-Longer content mentioning related concepts and entities seems to be easier to rank these days.
+Longer content mentioning related concepts and entities seems easier to rank these days.
 Some SEO checklists will recommend content longer than 500 words.
-Here’s a quick guide that recommends content of at least 300 words.
+Here’s a quick guide that recommends a range of at least 300 words.
 I suggest focusing on creating in-depth content instead of counting the words.
 So I went back to that piece, added more to buff it up with some valuable content, and guess what?
-Gradually it started ranking again, and my traffic returned.
+Gradually, it started ranking again, and my traffic returned.